Running VeRCYE manually

 - Contains geometries at the same administrative level only (e.g., all geometries are districts OR all counties)

-- Includes an attribute column with region names (e.g.,
+- Includes an attribute column with region names (could be for example

-[Experimental] If your shapefile contains mixed administrative levels, use the interactive helper script to normalize it to a single level:
+[Optional] Only required if your shapefile contains mixed administrative levels: Use the interactive remove_mixed_admin_levels.py script to normalize it to a single level.
+The script will prompt you for a few inputs to remove mixed administrative levels:

 2. Defining Your Configuration